quaku21/MotionWithDrag/README.md

 We extend our gratitude to the open-source community for their contributions to C++ libraries and physics simulations.
 This project wouldn't have been possible without their efforts.

 ## Contact
-For any queries or feedback, please contact [Kevin Takyi Yeboah] at [quakukevin@gmail.com].
+For any queries or feedback, please contact Kevin Takyi Yeboah at quakukevin@gmail.com.

 Happy learning and exploring the fascinating world of projectile motion with aerodynamic drag!